ntampellini/TSCoDe/docs/operators_keywords.rst

    coordinates.

--  ``csearch>`` - Performs a diversity-based, torsionally-clustered conformational search through TSCoDe.
-Then, an appropriate amount of the most diverse conformers are used to run TSCoDe.
-Generates a new ``molecule_confs.xyz`` file with all optimized conformers.
+-  ``csearch>`` - Performs a diversity-based, torsionally-clustered conformational search on the specified input structure.
+Only the bonds that do not brake imposed constraints are rotated (see examples).
+Generates a new ``molecule_confs.xyz`` file with the unoptimized conformers.

+-  ``rsearch>`` - Performs a random torsion-based conformational search on the specified input structure.
+Only the bonds that do not brake imposed constraints are rotated (see examples).
+Generates a new ``molecule_confs.xyz`` file with the unoptimized conformers.

 -  ``csearch_hb>`` - Analogous to ``csearch>``, but recognizes the hydrogen bonds present in the input structure and only rotates bonds that keep those hydrogen bonds in place.